bcss/RentACar-Contract/SYSTEM_BROCHURE.md

 ## Overview

-The MARMAR Rental Car Contract Management System is a comprehensive, bilingual (English/Arabic) web-based platform designed specifically for car rental businesses.
+The RCCMS Rental Car Contract Management System is a comprehensive, bilingual (English/Arabic) web-based platform designed specifically for car rental businesses.
 Built with modern technology and Material Design 3 principles, it streamlines the entire rental lifecycle from initial contract creation to final closure, while maintaining complete audit trails and financial tracking.

 ---